mhowlett/NKafka/README.md

 ## NKafka

-This is an experimental client for Apache Kafka.
-The ideas I'm trying out may not work.
+This is an experimental .NET client for Apache Kafka.

-NKafka pulls a lot of stuff in from Confluent.Kafka - this is primarily a rewrite of the backend in managed code.
+It pulls a lot of stuff in from Confluent.Kafka - this is primarily a rewrite of the backend in managed code.

+### Status

-Status: passed third milestone: able to produce a batch of V2 messages successfully managed by background thread.
-No Consumer functionality yet.
+Able to produce batches of V2 messages, with multiple requests in flight, managed by a background thread.
+Metadata requests are implemented but not incorporated yet.
+Only works with a single partition.
+Definitely not yet ready for prime time.

+No Consumer yet.

+### Benchmarks

+I ran a simple test producing 5,000,000 100 byte messages to localhost on my mac book pro.

+THE TEST IS NOT FAIR since NKafka is incomplete and isn't doing as much, but I don't think it will get too much slower.

+Results:

+- NKafka: 170k messages/s
+- Confluent.Kafka [Task]: 53k messages/s
+- Confluent.Kafka [DeliveryHandler]: 62k messages/s

 ### Example